Dosage form: capsule

 A subpopulation of patients with asthma may have aspirin-sensitive asthma which may include chronic rhinosinusitis complicated by nasal polyps; severe, potentially fatal bronchospasm; and/or intolerance to aspirin and other NSAIDs.
-Because cross-reactivity between aspirin and other NSAIDs has been reported in such aspirin-sensitive patients, Indomethacin capsules are contraindicated in patients with this form of aspirin sensitivity [see Contraindications (4)].
-When Indomethacin capsules are used in patients with preexisting asthma (without known aspirin sensitivity), monitor patients for changes in the signs and symptoms of asthma.
+Because cross-reactivity between aspirin and other NSAIDs has been reported in such aspirin-sensitive patients, Indomethacin Capsules is contraindicated in patients with this form of aspirin sensitivity [see Contraindications (4)].
+When Indomethacin Capsules is used in patients with preexisting asthma (without known aspirin sensitivity), monitor patients for changes in the signs and symptoms of asthma.

 Anemia has occurred in NSAID-treated patients.
 This may be due to occult or gross blood loss, fluid retention, or an incompletely described effect on erythropoiesis.
-If a patient treated with Indomethacin capsules have any signs or symptoms of anemia, monitor hemoglobin or hematocrit.
+If a patient treated with Indomethacin Capsules has any signs or symptoms of anemia, monitor hemoglobin or hematocrit.

 Because serious GI bleeding, hepatotoxicity, and renal injury can occur without warning symptoms or signs, consider monitoring patients on long-term NSAID treatment with a CBC and a chemistry profile periodically [see Warnings and Precautions (5.2, 5.3, 5.6)].

-Corneal deposits and retinal disturbances, including those of the macula, have been observed in some patients who had received prolonged therapy with Indomethacin capsules.
-Be alert to the possible association between the changes noted and Indomethacin capsules.
+Corneal deposits and retinal disturbances, including those of the macula, have been observed in some patients who had received prolonged therapy with Indomethacin Capsules.
+Be alert to the possible association between the changes noted and Indomethacin Capsules.
 It is advisable to discontinue therapy if such changes are observed.
 Blurred vision may be a significant symptom and warrants a thorough ophthalmological examination.
 Since these changes may be asymptomatic, ophthalmologic examination at periodic intervals is desirable in patients receiving prolonged therapy.
-Indomethacin capsules are not indicated for long-term treatment.
+Indomethacin Capsules is not indicated for long-term treatment.